00alexbear-a11y/fieldsnaps/replit.md

 # FieldSnaps - Construction Photo PWA

 ## Overview
-FieldSnaps is an Apple-inspired Progressive Web App (PWA) for construction professionals, designed to provide robust offline photo and video documentation.
-Its core purpose is to enhance project efficiency, minimize disputes, and streamline organization through features like instant media capture, smart compression, and auto-timestamping.
+FieldSnaps is an Apple-inspired Progressive Web App (PWA) designed for construction professionals to provide robust offline photo and video documentation.
+Its primary goal is to enhance project efficiency, minimize disputes, and streamline organization through features like instant media capture, smart compression, and auto-timestamping.
 The project aims to become a commercial SaaS product, offering full offline functionality and touch optimization to address critical needs in construction documentation.
+A major new feature in development is automatic time tracking with geofencing.

 ## User Preferences
 - **Communication style**: I prefer simple language and direct answers.